 I envision a future where robots can work collaboratively with humans for enhanced safety and productivity.
 To make this a reality, I research intuitive control systems that are adaptable to any kind of robot with a recent focus on robotic arms.

-I work with many different systems, ranging from industrial arms usually kept in cages to "cobots" that are designed with human interaction in mind.
+I work with many different systems, ranging from industrial manipulators usually kept in cages to collaborative robots that are designed with human interaction in mind.

 The robot below, "Herbie", is a serial chain of 6 series elastic actuators with a camera at the end for inspection tasks.
 While another student in the Nuclear Robotics Group designed the robot, I refactored the control code to make it more modular.